 CEG had 1,242 employees at the time of the privatization and 520 employees as of December 1999.
-Rio is effectively run by CEG and has no employees of its own.
-Enron believes that the staffing levels of CEG/Rio could be further reduced.
+CEG-Rio is effectively run by CEG and has no employees of its own.
+Enron believes that the staffing levels of CEG/CEG-Rio could be further reduced.
 CEG’s 520 employees are divided into the following functional areas:

-Number of Employees by Function